FairRootGroup/FairSoft/README.md

 ### IV.1.
 Spack view

 Symbolic links to packages in install tree can be placed to a common installation prefix using view command.
-This will create a directory, which can be used as SIMPATH or FAIRROOTPATH in order to build experiment-specific frameworks.
+This will create a directory, which can be used as SIMPATH and FAIRROOTPATH in order to build experiment-specific frameworks.
 View is created by following command:

 Linux
 ```
-[jun19] $ spack view --verbose --dependencies true symlink -i (YOUR_SIMPATH) fairroot
+[jun19] $ spack view --dependencies true symlink -i (YOUR_SIMPATH) fairroot
 ```

 macOS
 ```
-[jun19] $ spack view --verbose --dependencies true -e libpng -e libjpeg-turbo -e libiconv -e sqlite symlink -i (YOUR_SIMPATH) fairroot
+[jun19] $ spack view --dependencies true -e libpng -e libjpeg-turbo -e libiconv -e sqlite symlink -i (YOUR_SIMPATH) fairroot
 ```

 The view creation has to be done within an [activated environment](#iii2-activate-the-spack-environment).

 ### IV.2.
-Spack load
+Spack load (beta)

 As an alternative to the view the Spack offers the [module mechanism](https://spack.readthedocs.io/en/latest/module_file_support.html), allowing the user to set the running environment using the load command: